bitrise-io/devcenter/_articles/reviews/detox-testing-draft.md

 5. Add the Detox install command to the `The npm command with arguments to run` input:

        install -g detox-cli
+6. Install a test runner.

+   For example, [our sample app](https://github.com/bitrise-samples/sample-project-react-native) uses `mocha`, installed with the `yarn` Step.
+To install yarn dependencies, just set the `The yarn command to run` input's value to `install`.
-6. Add a Script Step to install the necessary utilities and then run Detox.
+7. Add a Script Step to install the necessary utilities and then run Detox.

        #!/bin/bash